Hi, I'm Kapil!

-My work draws from the fields of Human-Computer Interaction (HCI), Social Computing, the Learning Sciences, Management and Organizational Sciences, and Artificial Intelligence.
-Throughout my work, I take a mixed-methods approach, including design research, UX methods (e.g., ethnography, large-scale surveys, prototype testing, etc.), and qualitative (e.g., thematic analysis) and quantitative analysis (e.g., factor analysis, regression, multilevel models).
-I also take a socio-technical approach to system design, where I consider how new technologies reflect an organization’s work processes and social structures, and study how they are affected by the introduction of the technology.
+My research draws from the fields of Human-Computer Interaction (HCI), Social Computing, the Learning Sciences, Management and Organizational Sciences, and Artificial Intelligence.
+I take a socio-technical approach to system design, where I consider how new technologies reflect an organization's work processes and social structures, and study how they are affected by the introduction of the technology.
+I leverage a variety of methods, including design research, UX methods (e.g., ethnography, large-scale surveys, prototype testing, etc.), qualitative analysis (e.g., thematic analysis), and quantitative analysis (e.g., factor analysis, regression, multilevel models).

 Conference and Journal Publications